Detect/swam_extensions/README.md

 - Customize intervals (comma separated) in seconds to send timer to team chat (default 90, 30, 10)

 ### In-Game UI

 - If auto-team chat setting is enabled, pressing `b` key will toggle (disable/enable) sending timer to team chat.
 - If auto-team chat setting is disabled, pressing `b` key will send current timer to team chat.
 - Pressing `n` key manually toggles (starts/stops) timer.

-## Improved Shuffle for CTF v0.6 alpha
+## Improved Shuffle for CTF v0.7 alpha

 Install URL: `https://detect.github.io/swam_extensions/assets/shuffle.js`

-After a CTF match ends and teams are shuffled, this will compare the number of blue vs red players.
+After a CTF match ends and teams are shuffled, this will compare number of blue vs red:

+- players
+- captures

 If player is on a team with more than two non-spectating players than the other team, a modal will pop up asking if the player wants to try and re-join the team with less players.

 On re-join, if player successfully switched teams, a general chat message will be sent (ie. Switched to blue to balance teams.
 10 blue vs 15 red).